CREATIVE WAYS TO MAKE MONEY ON SOCIAL MEDIA

 7. Create and Sell a Product.

-And if you have a strong social influence then you already have the potential customer base to purchase the product (which is every company’s dream)!
+And if you have a strong social influence, then you already have the potential customer base to purchase the product (which is every company’s dream)!
 Word to the wise – if you are going to collaborate with a brand to create a special product to sell, make sure you test your influence first.
+Which is one of our biggest tips for Nano Influencers, by the way.

 Another option is if your community really enjoys the way you edit your photos, you can always sell Lightroom Presets.
 A cool thing about digital products like Lightroom Presets is they require limited upfront costs to create and launch and you won’t have any inventory to store which is always a win!